 Would you like to know how to fix uneven bleached hair? or How to fix uneven bleach?
 Bleaching the hair to achieve a perfect blond colour is the trickiest task.
 We have seen many celebrities going for lighter hair colour which always seems to rule the look.
 Well, guys, they have hair stylists who are well experienced in bleaching the hair without damaging the roots.
 Many might know that bleach is the harshest chemical and even a slight overdose of this chemical will burn your hair right from the roots.

 Still, when you are locked up in your house for so many months, you decide to do something crazy like bleaching hair which turns out to be a disaster.

 Now, wiping your tears, it’s time to search for “how to fix uneven bleached hair” or ‘How Do You Fix Uneven Bleach”.
-Relax as something like can be easily fixed.
+Relax as something like this can be easily fixed.

 Two Ways to Fix Uneven Bleached Hair

 The fastest solution is to dye your hair with darker hair colour to even out the bleached hair.
 Remember bleached hair is super dry, and can be easily broken so try to wait for a day or so to dye your hair with a darker colour.